5 Smart Apartment Home Solutions for Busy Residents

 - It demands property managers consider hiring staff to deliver resident goods in a timely manner to meet the needs of busy residents.

-Both of these potential solutions have a direct effect on the costs of operating a property.
+Both of these potential property technology solutions have a direct effect on the costs of operation.
 However, Parcel Pending can provide a seamless solution that will both decrease operational costs and improve resident retention and resident satisfaction.

-Multifamily parcel lockers are becoming increasingly popular in modern communities, as they enable residents to pick up their packages on their own, without having to worry about the hassle of missing the delivery man.
-Now, they also serve as a premium amenity, enabling current residents to retrieve packages contact-free.
+Parcel lockers in multifamily buildings are becoming increasingly popular in modern communities, as they facilitate secure package deliveries and enable residents to pick up their packages on their own through seamless access control, without having to worry about the hassle of missing the delivery man.
+Now, package lockers also serve as a premium amenity, enabling current residents to retrieve packages contact-free.

-As e-commerce continues to become a part of consumers’ day-to-day life, residents will continue to demand smarter solutions to meet their delivery needs in their home environment, while also preventing package theft.
-Automated parcel locker systems are not only a premium amenity but also a contact-free one – and one that communities should strongly consider implementing to support their package management and community safety needs.
+As e-commerce continues to become a part of consumers’ day-to-day life, residents will continue to demand smarter property technology solutions to meet their delivery needs in their home environment while also preventing package theft.
+Automated parcel locker systems (also known as apartment package lockers) are not only a premium building amenity but also a contact-free one – and one that multifamily owners and property managers should strongly consider implementing to support their package management and community safety needs.

 The idea of a smart home is not a new concept.
 While most consumers are widely familiar with voice assistant smart home products like Amazon Alexa or Google Home, myriad other new technologies are hitting the market every year and having a drastic effect on the multifamily living experience.